 However, you cannot submit an amended Return in February 2022.
 If the error results in you owing taxes to HMRC, then you will need to write to HMRC disclosing the error with calculations of the additional taxes owed.

 If the error means that you are due tax back from HMRC (for instance by not claiming certain reliefs such as pension contributions) then depending upon the error made, you may be able to claim “overpayment relief” from HMRC.
 This is a very specific claim to make to HMRC as it needs to include a number of details and statements.
-If a claim can be made, then you are permitted to do so, as long as not more than four years have passed since the end of the tax year for which the claim is being made.
-For example, you can potentially still make a claim for a refund due to an error or mistake for the tax year to 5 April 2017, as long as this is made by 5 April 2021.
+You can make a claim as long as no more than four years have passed since the end of the relevant tax year.
+For example, you can still claim a refund for an error or mistake in the tax year ending 5 April 2017, provided you submit the claim by 5 April 2021.

 I don’t complete a Tax Return.
 How do I claim relief for my employment expenses and how many years can I claim tax relief for?